Gay, Christian, Roma election candidates show Turkey's changing face

-ESKISEHIR, Turkey (Reuters) - Activist Baris Sulu’s battle to get same-sex marriage recognized stalled in Turkey’s courts and LGBT groups he backed faced repeated legal harassment.
+ESKISEHIR, Turkey, June 5 (Reuters) - Activist Baris Sulu’s battle to get same-sex marriage recognised stalled in Turkey’s courts and LGBT groups he backed faced repeated legal harassment.
 Now he hopes to be the Muslim country’s first openly gay lawmaker.

 Candidates from the lesbian, gay, bisexual and transgender community - along with Christians, Roma and members of dozens of other ethnicities and cultures - are running for parliament this weekend in large numbers for the first time.